StephenJohnson-CardiffUni/Astro/README.md

-# Astro
+# Astro Obs Tech
-Code for processing astro data
+Code for processing astro data from the Astro observational techniques modual at university